This article was written by Tonislava Docheva from Xray.

 If you want to create an automated test, you can select the Test Type as Cucumber.
 On Cucumber Type, select either Scenario or Scenario Outline as test type.
 On Cucumber Scenario, enter the Cucumber Scenario clauses in Gherkin.

 Organizing your tests is a crucial part of your daily testing activities.
-Since your project may have hundreds or thousands of tests, it is imperative that you organize them efficiently so you can find relevant tests quickly.
+Since your project may have hundreds or thousands of tests, you must organize them efficiently so you can find relevant tests quickly.
 We recommend you organize your tests using Xray’s Test Repository, which lets your team organize all their tests into a hierarchy of folders and sub-folders to improve test execution and visibility of results.

 Another way to organize your tests is by using Test Sets, which is a collection of tests with a detailed description or goal.
-Test Sets are simple, flat lists and are grouped in a logical way.
-For example, you can group together all of your security tests or high-level business features in a Test Set.
+Test Sets are simple, flat lists and are grouped logically.
+For example, you can group all of your security tests or high-level business features in a Test Set.
 There are many combinations and ways to organize your tests, you can figure out what works best for your organization.

 Planning is the activity where you decide your testing strategy, which requirements you want to validate, and how would you validate them.
 Depending on several factors, you may want to prioritize some of the tests or give more focus on some requirements.